The current stable release of GPlates is GPlates 2.2, released in August 2019...

 A sample set of these data-files are also contained within the GPlates installation packages, and will be automatically installed with GPlates.
+This data has been updated for the GPlates 2.2 release.
 Thanks to the EarthByte Project for making these data-files available!

 These data-files are also contained within the GPlates installation packages, and will be automatically installed with GPlates.
-Thanks to Bernhard Steinberger and the Centre for Geodynamics for making these data-files available!
+Thanks to Bernhard Steinberger and the Geodynamics Team for making these data-files available!

 These data files, along with a corresponding paper, can be found here.